NeoGranular/lanyon/_posts/2017-01-26-martial-god-chapter-02-15-01.md

 One look at this arm, the complexions of Xie Grace and the rest transformed, and Xie Mingjin further blurted, “Long-armed racoon!”

-(Tl: You might not find updates of this series on Novelupdates for a few days.
-I will post all the remaining chapters of this week on Sunday.)